Zywave/booster/src/_areas/design-system/developers/web-components-in-react.md

 ## Fixing these problems

-All of the above problems are fixable, and there are two packages available on NPM that our team has attempted to use to solve these problems.
-However, both of these packages only solve some of these problems.
+All of the above problems are fixable, and there are several packages available on NPM that our team has attempted to use to solve these problems.
+However, the packages we tested can only solve some of these problems.

-<docs-spacer size="small"></docs-spacer>

-### webcomponents-in-react

-[webcomponents-in-react](https://www.npmjs.com/package/webcomponents-in-react) was the first package we attempted to use to wrap the ZUI web components.
-This worked fairly well, but it did not fully solve the problem of event handlers.
-This made Storybook unstable, causing it to crash when switching between stories.

-<docs-spacer size="small"></docs-spacer>

-### use-custom-element

-[use-custom-element](https://www.npmjs.com/package/use-custom-element) was the second page we attempted to use.
-This fixed our unmounting issue, but the event handlers were not set up with the correct names (being `change` instead of `onChange`, etc.).
-It also broke any non-event functions (such as the `queryHandler` used in `zui-select-dropdown`).

 ---